sujwal08/Recipe-Menu/README.md

 # Recipe-Menu
-I made recipe menu using html, and css
+I made recipe menu using html, and css.
+I took an inspiration from frontend mentor.